MobilePayDev/MobilePay-Subscriptions/docs/index.md

 ### <a name="openid-connect-libraries"></a>Implementing OpenID Connect protocol
 There are many OpenID Connect certified libraries for different platforms, so you just have to chose the one, that suits you best [from this list](http://openid.net/developers/certified/#RPLibs).
+To be able to use and connect to the API there are few requirements.
 In order to authenticate to the API, all requests to the API must contain at least three authentication headers:
 1. `x-ibm-client-id`
 2. `x-ibm-client-secret`
 3. `Authorization`

+Creating an app in MobilePay Developer Portal will create a `x-ibm-client-id` and `x-ibm-client-secret` that should be used in all calls to the MobilePay Subscriptions API

 ```console
 $ curl --header "Authorization: Bearer <token>" --header 'x-ibm-client-id: client-id' --header 'x-ibm-client-secret: client-secret' --url https://<mobile-pay-root>/api/merchants/me/resource